 Adult care and support: you will examine the frameworks of the primary adult care statutes, and then consider the principles of the statutory responses to adult health and social care, including issues of eligibility, assessment, and the provision and regulation of services.

-Adult safeguarding, adult support and protection: you will examine the social worker’s legal duties and responsibilities, along with how professional judgement is exercised in practice.
+Adult safeguarding: you will examine the social worker’s legal duties and responsibilities, along with how professional judgement is exercised in practice.

 Mental capacity: you will address from the practice context, issues of competence and the capacity to make autonomous decisions.